Idena-Today/DnaUrl/Readme.md

 ## History

+- v0.0.6: Added "raw" and "sig" formats and test vectors - Change the format of decoded transaction object.
 - v0.0.5: Added doc for npm
 - v0.0.4: Published to npm
 - v0.0.3: Moved to base58 instead of base85, shorter checksum